KshitijChavan-Stack/portfolio_v1/README.md

 Here we Go -> https://portfolio-v1-vert-three.vercel.app/
-I'm still working on this ! (not a frontend person)
+I'm still working on this !
+(Not a frontend person)